gleydson404/aws_backup_terraform_example/README.md

 `terraform detroy`

-and confirm whe terraform ask's for confirmation.
+and confirm when terraform ask's for confirmation.

-Enjoy!
+Enjoy it!